razum2um/xxhashdir_comm/README.md

 - `rsync` can delete files on reciever, but relies only on filenames and mtime
 - `fdupes` works only locally
-- `zfs snapshot` + `zfs diff` is perfect but also only local
+- `zfs snapshot` + `zfs diff` is perfect but also only local and requires to be a common dataset initially
 - incremental backups - you don't always bother to have
+## Why use it

-- unix way, stdout can be reprocessed with sed/grep/whatever again
+- stdout can be reprocessed with sed/grep/whatever again
+- unix way
-- fun with rust
+- having fun with rust

 ## Further plans